Mount Price (British Columbia): Volcanic hazards

 Because andesite is the main type of lava erupted from Mount Price, lava flows are a low to moderate hazard.
-Andesite is intermediate in silica content, indicating it has a higher viscosity than basaltic lava but is less viscous than dacite or rhyolite lava.
+Andesite is intermediate in silica content, indicating that it has a higher viscosity than basaltic lava but is less viscous than dacite or rhyolite lava.
 As a result, andesite lava flows typically move slower than basaltic lava flows and are less likely to travel as far from their source.
 Dacite and rhyolite lavas are normally too viscous to flow away from a volcanic vent, resulting in the formation of lava domes.
 An exception is the 15 km long Ring Creek dacite lava flow from Opal Cone on the southeastern flank of Mount Garibaldi, a length that is normally attained by basaltic lava flows.

 Concerns about The Barrier's instability due to volcanic, tectonic or heavy rainfall activity prompted the provincial government to declare the area immediately below it unsafe for human habitation in 1980.
 This led to the evacuation of the small resort village of Garibaldi nearby and the relocation of residents to new recreational subdivisions away from the hazard zone.
 The area below and adjacent to The Barrier has since been referred to as the Barrier Civil Defence Zone by BC Parks.
-Although landslides are unlikely to happen in the near future, warning signs are posted at the zone to make visitors aware of the potential danger and to minimize the chance of fatalities in the event of a slide.
+Although landslides comparable in size to the one in 1855–1856 are unlikely to occur in the near future, warning signs are posted at the zone to make visitors aware of the potential danger and to minimize the chance of fatalities in the event of a slide.
 For safety reasons, BC Parks recommends visitors not to camp, stop or linger in the Barrier Civil Defence Zone.